 The Black Duck captures the entire essence of what I look for in a food spot: decor (give me ALL the reclaimed wood and metal furniture please), an absolutely delicious menu with some unique eats, and craft cocktails & beer that are always on point.
 So, let’s dive into a few detailed reasons of why I LOVE this place.

 For starters, no kids are allowed.
 Yup, this establishment is 21 & over so you’re going to need to find a baby sitter.
 Space is limited here so even besides all the adult beverages, it is loud when packed full and there’s just no room for your kiddos toys/crayons/etc.

 During the summer, the covered patio garage door is open and you get to enjoy that beautiful PNW summer sunshine.
 But even in the winter, when the garage door isn’t open, you can still sit on the patio under one of those amazingly cozy gas-powered ceiling heaters.
 Mmmm yes.
 You will always find me under one of those in the winter.

 All the wood & metal accents in this space just make me glow with joy.
 Weird I know, but I love that combo together.

-There is one food item that hubs and I always start with.
+There is one food item that I always start with.
 Duck Gravy Poutine.
 YES.
 This amazing glob of deliciousness is covered in melted cheese curds and you can add actual duck, yes duck and an egg to top it all off.
 (I usually steal

 all most of the cheese curds.)